Doctor of Philosophy in Classical Philosophy

 - Greek and Latin literature and philosophy; to be tested in the General Examinations (see below).

 - Intensive exegesis.
-By the end of the second year, the candidate must take two half-courses designated "primarily for graduates" and given by the faculty of the Department.
+By the end of the second year, the candidate must take two courses designated "primarily for graduates" and given by the faculty of the department.
 In addition, the candidate must, by the end of the second year, have taken courses requiring substantial papers, or have submitted independently written papers, in each of the following areas: Plato, Aristotle, and either Pre-Socratic or Hellenistic Philosophy.

 - Prose composition.
 This requirement is met by passing Greek K (or the equivalent) and Latin H before taking the Special Examinations.